alice-lri/alice-lri-experiments/REPRODUCIBILITY.md

 ## 3. Build and Install the Project

 After configuring your `.env` file, build and install the project dependencies and binaries by running [`scripts/common/install.sh`](scripts/common/install.sh).
-This script will set up the required environment for both local and HPC usage.

 ## 4. Obtain the `initial.sqlite` Database